 - Application deadlines: All full-time applications are handled through the Ontario Universities’ Application Centre (OUAC), whose website lists application deadlines.
 We encourage Ontario secondary school students to apply before the December break.
 Although students from outside Ontario can apply a little later, we suggest that they also apply as early as possible.

-- Acknowledgment of an application: Shortly after applying, your son or daughter will receive an application acknowledgment email that explains the next steps for students who have applied.
+- Acknowledgment of an application: Shortly after applying, your student will receive an application acknowledgment email that explains the next steps for students who have applied.

 - Admission Information Form: An important step is the completion of an Admission Information Form (AIF), which should be submitted within two weeks of applying.
 Sometimes these forms can make a slight difference in successful admission.